brunoclpinto/BUFY/docs/design_overview.md

 - `ModifyTransaction` — partial patches against existing transactions.
 - `ExcludeTransaction` — temporarily ignore a real transaction.

 Ledger JSON now includes a `simulations` array so scenarios survive reloads and version bumps.
 The ledger exposes APIs to create, list, summarize, apply, and discard simulations, and budget summaries can optionally include a simulation overlay to show base/simulated totals plus deltas.
-The CLI surfaces this lifecycle via commands such as `create-simulation`, `enter-simulation`, `simulation add/modify/exclude`, `list-simulations`, `summary <simulation>`, `apply-simulation`, and `discard-simulation` while the prompt indicates when the user is editing a simulation.
+The CLI surfaces this lifecycle via commands such as `simulation create`, `simulation enter`, `simulation add/modify/exclude`, `simulation list`, `summary <simulation>`, `simulation apply`, and `simulation discard` while the prompt indicates when the user is editing a simulation.

 ### Recurrence & Forecasting (Phase 6)